What Do You See All Around – Hymn Lyric

 Upon the Red-sea strand.

-O of long-suffering grace,
+O Father of long-suffering grace,

-Thou who hast sworn to stay
+Thou who hast sworn to

-Pleading with sinners face to face
+Pleading with face to face

 Through all their devious way: